The Questor Tapes: Plot

-Robinson and Questor reach a cave concealed inside Mount Ararat with seconds to spare.
-Questor's timer is made safe, and he has found Emil Vaslovik (Lew Ayres), who tells Questor and Robinson that he, too, is an android.
-Questor is the last of a series, going back to "the dawn of this world," left there by "Masters" to serve and protect mankind.
-They functioned by a law which Vaslovik quotes to Questor:
+Robinson and Questor reach a concealed cave on Mount Ararat with seconds to spare.
+Emil Vaslovik, is there, and tells Questor and Robinson that he is also an android.
+Questor is the last of a series, going back to "the dawn of this world," left there by "Masters" to serve and protect mankind according to the creed:

 "We protect, but we do not interfere.
 Man must make his own way.
 We guide him — but always without his knowledge."

 Each of the Masters' previous androids had a lifespan of several hundred years, at the end of which each assembled its replacement.
 The unexpected, rapid advent of nuclear physics and the radioactive fallout from above-ground nuclear testing had damaged Vaslovik.
-Questor's design corrected these failures, and finally Vaslovik is able to die in peace, after asking Robinson to help Questor learn about humanity.

-Darrow, having followed the pair, has heard enough to know how important it is that Questor be allowed to fulfill his mission.
-Unfortunately, he has brought the military with him to destroy the android.
-The cynical Darrow believes that this is proof that humanity does not deserve Questor's help.
-Questor convinces him otherwise.

-Deciding to sacrifice his own life for Questor's sake, Darrow takes the transmitter and leaves, telling the military commander that not only had Vaslovik gone insane, but also that the android has escaped, and to send in jet fighters when the beacon signal is picked up.
-He then takes off in the jet that Questor and Robinson had used, turning on the transmitter as he goes so that they will think that the android is aboard.

-Robinson and Questor, now outside the cave, look up into the sky.
-Robinson tells Questor that he cannot see anything, to which the android replies, "I wish that I could not."
-(This is notably his first verbal expression of emotion; Questor's first visual expression of emotion had occurred when his timer had been made safe, after which he regarded Robinson with a smile.)
-The plane is destroyed, killing Darrow.
-Questor and Robinson begin their mission together.
+Vaslovik, correcting these failures with Questor's design, asks Robinson to help Questor learn about humanity and is able to die with peace of mind.
+Darrow has brought the military with him to destroy the android, believing humanity doesn't deserve Questor's help.
+Questor convinces him otherwise, and Darrow decides to sacrifice his own life for Questor's sake.
+He leaves with the transmitter, telling the military commander Vaslovik went insane and the android escaped.
+He takes off in the jet Questor and Robinson used and turns on the transmitter.
+Jet fighters destroy the Darrow's plane.
+Questor displays his first human-like emotion and the pair embark on their mission.